 Meanwhile, a new device, the ninja creamy, has been launched and is currently causing quite a stir.
 You can also conjure up delicious ice cream with the Ninja Creami, but the principle works a little differently here.
 The ice cream mix is first frozen in a special container.
 Once completely frozen, it is transferred to the Ninja Creami ice cream maker, where the frozen ice cream mix is freshly scraped and whipped.

-The advantage of the Ninja Creami in combination with our Perfectoproducts is that the ice cream can be frozen after whipping and does not have to be scraped again each time.
-Normally, with this ice cream maker, the ice cream has to be whipped and scraped again after each preparation.
 Thanks to our Perfecto-Ice cream products, this step is omitted.
 You prepare the ice cream once with the Ninja Creami, freeze the leftovers that you don't need right away, and can portion them out again later, similar to traditional ice cream machines.

 The Ninja Creami, with 500 grams of ice cream mix for small amounts of ice cream, is a good alternative to the classic ice cream maker.
 Here you can find a detailed article on the topic Ninja Creami Recipes!